Azure/mygreeterv3-demo/README.md

     - Accepting gRPC calls and HTTP/REST calls.
     - Making calls to its dependency to fullfil incoming calls.
 The dependency can be a gRPC service, an HTTP service such as Azure, or something else.
 When it is Azure, it demonstrates how the code can assume an Azure identity and gain access to Azure.
     - The server is configured with both server interceptors (for incoming calls) and client interceptors (for outgoing calls).
 See details at [default interceptors](https://github.com/Azure/aks-middleware/blob/main/interceptor/interceptor.go).
 The buf.validate and servicehub.fieldoptions.loggable annotations in the protobuf need to work with the interceptors to be effective.
-  - demoserver.
-The demoserver is purely for handling calls from the server binary so that the server binary can demonstrate its outgoing calls to another gRPC service.
   - async.
 The async binary processes asynchronous operations (which are typically long-running) by using a processor with handlers provided by the [aks-async](https://github.com/Azure/aks-async) library.
     - This component does not receive gRPC calls, rather grabs operations directly from a connected Azure Service Bus resource in order to process them accordingly.
     - Async also utilizes an Azure SQL Server created by the service specific resources earlier, and it uses the url or connection string with the name of the specific database to connect to it.
 	  - The database is created by the bicep files and deployed in the deployment of service specific resources.
 The entityTableName might not be created yet (since the table is created by the server and async and server should initialize simultaneously) but that doesn't matter because if the entityTable hasn't been created, it means that the server hasn't started and async should not be receiving any messages through the service bus to process.
 - deployments.
 The deployments are via [Helm](https://helm.sh/).
   - The three binaries are deployed as k8s deployments.
-The server and the demoserver are exposed as k8s service (ClusterIP).
+The server is exposed as k8s service (ClusterIP).
   - To grant Azure managed identity to the server microservice, [AKS workload identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-deploy-cluster) is used.
 It involves multiple components.
     - Shared resource: The AKS cluster needs to enable this feature.
     - Service resource: Managed identity needs to trust the AKS cluster as an OIDC issuer.
 The managed identity output its client ID.